nbrandolino/git-helper/README.md

 - `-l, --list-repos`: Lists all repositories being managed.
 - `-p, --pull-all`: Pulls all managed repositories.
 - `-f, --fetch-all`: Fetches all managed repositories.
+- `-c, --clone-remote-branches`: Creates local branches for all remote branches of a specified repository.

 ### Examples
 1. Add repository: